Note: You should noindex /amp/ pages first.

 Kindly note: These steps should be implemented after disabling/noindexing AMP properly.

-How do I set AMP to Canonical Redirect in case of NGINX?
+How can I redirect AMP URLs to the Canonical version in NGINX?

 location ~ /amp/?$ { rewrite ^(.*/)amp/?$ $1 permanent; }

-Search Console may take some time to refresh data.
-Wait for few days and check again.
+Search Console may take some time to update the data.
+Wait a few days and check again.

 I hope this guides helps in fixing 404 for AMP URLs.
 If you have any specific query, please feel free to ask.
 Thanks!